Cody-Price/BFit_fe/README.md

 7. Install dependencies:
 `pod install`

+### To run as Developer

+1. Open Xcode.

+2. Open BFit.

+3. Press the play button located on the top left of the page.

 ### Testing

 This application is not yet in the testing phase, however if you would like to contribute, please see the <a href="#contributing">Contributing</a> section.

 ### Deployment

-This application is not yet in the deployment phase, however if you would like to contribute, please see the <a href="#contributing">Contributing</a> section.
+The Front End of this application is not yet in the deployment phase, however if you would like to contribute, please see the <a href="#contributing">Contributing</a> section.

+The Back End of this application is deployed via [TravisCI](https://travis-ci.org/) and [Heroku](https://www.heroku.com/)

 ### Built With